Kiy0w0/qwerjs/README.md

 ## 📄 License

-MIT License - See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Kiy0w0

 ## 👨‍💻 Author